-Treatment for Entropion and Ectropion Eye Disorder
+Treatment for Entropion and Ectropion Eye Disorders

-Entropion and ectropion treatments are both treated definitively with outpatient eyelid surgery.
-The exact details revolve around the cause of the turned eyelid, the extent of turning and the severity of symptoms.
+Entropion and ectropion are both treated definitively with outpatient eyelid surgery.
+The exact details revolve around correcting the cause of the turned eyelid, the extent of turning and the severity of symptoms.
 Sometimes, temporary treatment involves medications or contact lenses to keep the eyes properly lubricated and soothed.

 Surgery to Treat Entropion and Ectropion

-Recovery from Reconstructive Eyelid Surgery
+What is the Recovery from Reconstructive Eyelid Surgery?